Here’s an absolutely kick-ass collection of my favorite travel and adventure resources.

 indie: For the dreamer in all of us, this is an awesome search engine on which you can plan your RTW (round-the-world) flights, complete with prices and suggested stops.

 Airbnb: Airbnb will change the way you travel.
 You can rent anything from a room in an apartment to an entire castle — and often, live where the locals live — anywhere in the world.
-I almost exclusively stay at Airbnbs these days — sign up with my code and you’ll get $25 off your first booking!
+I almost exclusively stay at Airbnbs these days.
+Sign up with my code and you’ll get $35 off your first booking!

-HostelWorld: This is the king of hostel booking sites.
+HostelWorld: This is the king of hostel booking sites, and for good reason.
 If a hostel isn’t on here, you probably don’t want to stay there.
 Lots of reviews and photos from travelers.

 Trivago: Hotel booking site that compares deals between Orbitz, Expedia, etc, so you can find the cheapest rate!
 Really cool.